skaleway/nvii/CONTRIBUTING.md

-# Contributing to Notpadd
+# Contributing to Envincible

-Thank you for your interest in contributing to Notpadd!
+Thank you for your interest in contributing to Envincible!
 Please follow the steps below to set up your development environment.

 ## Prerequisites